 As a parent, you don’t need to worry about the fact that your child is prone to thumb sucking.
 It is a normal desire that comes from the instinctive need for nourishment and comfort.
 Babies suck when they are feeding, and they grow to associate this action with warmth and security.
 As a result, many babies begin sucking their thumbs as a means of self-soothing.

 Many children outgrow thumb sucking on their own.
 Sometimes, they lose the inclination as they get older.
 Other times, the reactions of adults and other children give them a sense that the behavior is no longer appropriate.
 Often, children want to stop thumb sucking but find it difficult to break the habit.
-The thumb guard can support their efforts and help them achieve this important goal.
+The thumb guards can support their efforts and help them achieve this important goal.

 2. After Age 4, Thumb Sucking Can Cause Orthodontic Problems